wexlergroup/FreeBird.jl/docs/src/tutorials.md

 ml = MLattice{1,SquareLattice}(components=[[1,2,3,4]])
 ````

-When you run the above code, the outer constructor of `MLattice` will be called.
+When you run the code above, the outer constructor of `MLattice` will be called.
 Many of the arguments are optional and have default values.
 The `components` argument is a vector of vectors that defines the components of the system.
 The `components=[[1,2,3,4]]` argument specifies that the system has a single component,